jose-isac/jose-isac/README.md

 <hr>

 - 🇧🇷 Brazilian;
-- 📓 Currently I'm studying Python and I like this language a lot;
+- 🐍 Currently I'm studying Python and I like this language a lot;
-- 🙂 I like to learn new things and progam for fun!
+- 😎 I like to learn new things and progam for fun!
 - 🍂 Striving to improve every day;
 - 📭 I am always available to meet new people;
-- 🪄 Focus!
+- 🌠 Focus!
-- 🐧 Sup!👋
+- 🐧 Yo!👋